 Half of the population is women.
 There are many therapists who work with women or are females themselves.
 But, since the skills of therapists are so similar, is not so much about what a therapist can do.
 It’s more about who they can be.
-Working with women in the Kalamazoo, Portage, and the surrounding areas of Michigan is something we are passionate about.
-To help a woman discover her true beauty and find the power of her voice is why we do the work that we do.
+Working with women in the Kalamazoo, Portage, and the surrounding areas of Michigan is something I am passionate about.
+To help a woman discover her true beauty and find the power of her voice is why I do the work that I do.

 Empowered women empower women.

 While each woman is unique in her own beautiful way, I notice trends when providing counseling for women.
 Domestic violence and sexual trauma are most commonly experienced by women.
 So, there is a specific set of trauma-informed skills I use to help women move toward healing and empowerment.
 Counseling for women may also take other shapes, such as offering support and resources for things like chronic pain from Fibromyalgia, Endometriosis, or even the emotional pain of infertility.
 For others, counseling may be helpful to manage the daily demands of life – school, work, friends, finances, family, and even expectations of our own physical beauty.
 Related to such topics, I have both experience and a passion for providing counseling for women in Kalamazoo, Portage, Mattawan, Battle Creek, Paw Paw, and the surrounding areas of Michigan.